Might there be a diminishing return, when it comes to incorporating high impact techniques into the learning environments we create?

 Or is it?
 While I’ve written before about my distaste with our culture’s mis-guided love-affair with self esteem (a favorite post of mine, in fact, titled “I have a problem with self esteem”), I am finding myself, perhaps, at a tipping point on the other side.
 While I know all about motivation and the fact that without some stress learning/change doesn’t occur, what I am wondering about today is how much stress is too much?

-The harder I find myself working at boosting student engagement, at utilizing “best practices” in student learning in my college classrooms, the more tired and cranky I am becoming.
+The harder I find myself working at boosting student engagement, at utilizing “best practices” in student learning in my college classrooms, the more tired and cranky I am becoming when off the clock.

 I am feeling a lot of stress.
 Too much, I think.